AidanBugs/Obsidian/1) CWRU/In Progress/ENGR399 - Impact Engineering on Society/HW/HW1ENGR399.md

 ### (i)
 Recap question: what are the four defining characteristics of utilitarianism?

+> [!Ans]
+> 1. Consequentialism
+> 2. Welfarism
+> 3. Impartiality
+> 4. Aggreggationism

 ### (ii)
 Open-ended question: what do you find compelling and/or problematic about utilitarianism?
 Do you think this is a better account of ethics than Aristotle’s virtue ethics?

 (For utilitarians, it’s not about developing a virtuous moral character, it’s about whether the consequences of your actions are overall good or bad.
 Hence, someone we might universally describe as a “bad person” might actually be “more ethical” than someone we’d intuitively describe as “very good,” if the bad person’s actions were to have better consequences.
 Imagine a billionaire who treats his employees terribly for four decades, but then gives away $100 million to charity, whereas the “good person” makes very little money and hence only donates $1,000 to charity.
 In this case, one might argue that the billionaire has maximized wellbeing more than the poor person, and hence are “more ethical.”
 Do you agree with this idea?
 Are the consequences of one’s actions really all that matter?)

+> [!Ans]
+> While utilitarianism is a fairly easy moral code to apply, there are a lot of flaws with it.
+Such as the issues mentioned above about saving your child vs someone else's or Thanos's genocide.
+Personally, I think Aristotle's virtue ethics are a lot easier to follow as a general guideline.
+This is because living in the average of 2 extremes lead to alot less questionable moral choices.
+This is because the consequences of actions in Aristotle's virtue ethics are a lot less important.
+Instead what matters is intentionality, which in my opinion, is more important for ethics than purely consequences.

 Read the highlighted (in green and orange) sections of Immanuel Kant’s Groundwork of the Metaphysic of Morals Download sections of Immanuel Kant’s Groundwork of the Metaphysic of Morals.